Bob Colacello: Vanity Fair and later career

-In 1984, Colacello began writing for Vanity Fair magazine, and has been a regular contributor since, writing extended profiles on a wide range of public personalities, including Prince Charles and Camilla Parker Bowles, Balthus, Rudolf Nureyev, Liza Minnelli, Estée Lauder, Doris Duke, and Naomi Campbell.
+In 1984, Colacello began writing for Vanity Fair, where he became known for extended profiles of prominent figures in politics, art, fashion, entertainment, and high society.
+His subjects have included Prince Charles and Camilla Parker Bowles, Balthus, Rudolf Nureyev, Liza Minnelli, Estée Lauder, Doris Duke, and Naomi Campbell.
+Since 1993, he has served as a special correspondent for the publication.